raspberrypilearning/guess-the-flag/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/guess-the-flag-scratch2).

+--- /no-print ---

 ## Introduction

 In this resource, you will create a flag quiz to test yourself and your friends.
 In the quiz, six flags and the name of a country are displayed, and you have to click on the correct flag to match the country.